 Single Sign-on sucks.
 Well the idea doesn’t suck, but in practise, it sucks.
 It’s one of those buzzwords that bosses, sales guys and business guys love to throw around.
 I’m pretty sure this guy ALWAYS talks about SSO:

 Ok maybe SSO doesn’t suck THAT much.
 But it ALWAYS sucks A LOT.
 Here’s my gripe: SSO is really complicated.
-“Business guys” throw it around cause it’s a cool sounding three letter acronym.
+“Business guys” throw it around cause it’s a cool sounding three letter word.
 But the concept is difficult.
 The thing is, you aren’t SUPPOSED to be able to view content without supplying your credentials.
 So to all of a sudden just expect to view sensitive information without supplying your credentials directly to that provider – is kind of a big ask.

 You know what’s funny though?
 If you’ve ever actually investigated SSO solutions, they’re almost all hacks.
 It’s never pretty.
 It’s never clean & elegant.
 It’s ugly, hacky, and usually problematic.
 When I first properly heard about the concept, when my boss was asking to basically “SSO” into everything, my first thought was “this doesn’t sound right”.
 I couldn’t comprehend how it could be done elegantly.
 And lo and behold as I started to investigate the solutions, as I expected, its’ UGLY!
 Way before I implemented any actual existing packages or toolkits or services, I wrote my own attempt at SSO for a job a long while back, it was really hacky & nasty with forms, scraping, session & cookie wrenching (technical terminology), even iframes (shudder), you name it – it had it.
 The funny thing is, the first third party SSO service I ever worked with (we had to integrate with the service as a client) turned out to be almost exactly the same using all of those techniques!
 A nasty hack.
 Since then I’ve implemented at least 3 more entirely separate solutions, but they basically do the same thing and are all basically variants on the same kind of hack.